dwyl/flutter-navigation-menu-demo/README.md

 In the wireframe,
-the menu currently has three items that the user can click to navigate into the referring page:
+the menu currently has three items that the person can click to navigate into the referring page:
 - the **Todo List**
 - the **Feature Tour** page